42. A Poet's Welcome to his Love-Begotten Daughter

 Email Poem |

-Analysis and Comments on 42.
+Comments, Analysis, and Meaning on 42.
 A Poet's Welcome to his Love-Begotten Daughter

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 42.
 A Poet's Welcome to his Love-Begotten Daughter here.